AquaCluster: Using Satellite Images And Self-supervised Machine Learning Networks To Detect Water Hidden Under Vegetation: Background

 Unfortunately, wetlands are often partly or fully covered by vegetation, which optical signals cannot penetrate.
-This problem can be solved by using radar instead of optical satellite images, since radar signals can penetrate vegetation\cite{ozesmi2002satellite}.
-Another advantage or radar signals is their ability to penetrate clouds, allowing the monitoring of water bodies regardless of any cloud coverage.
-Unfortunately radar images are affected by speckle noise, which makes the task of separating water from land non-trivial\cite{speckle_noise}.
-A variety of classification methods have been used in the past to segment water from land in radar remote sensing images, including maximum likelihood classification, support vector machines and random forests\cite{rs12142190}.
-More recently various ML models have been applied to this task.
-A comparison on the use of optical and radar satellite images for the monitoring of the water extent of wetlands can be seen in Figure \ref{fig:optical-radar}.
+This problem can be solved by using radar instead of optical satellite images, since radar signals such as the Sentinel-1 C-band sensor can penetrate vegetation~\cite{ozesmi2002satellite}.
+Another advantage of radar signals is their ability to penetrate clouds, allowing the monitoring of water bodies regardless of any cloud coverage.
+Unfortunately, radar images are affected by speckle noise, which makes the task of separating water from land non-trivial~\cite{speckle_noise}.
+Recently various machine learning models have been applied to this task.
+A comparison of the use of optical and radar satellite images for monitoring the water extent of wetlands can be seen in Figure \ref{fig:optical-radar}.